-This easy tuna noodle casserole is made with American cheese and sour cream to make it even creamier.
+This easy tuna noodle casserole is made with sour cream to make it even creamier.

 4 ounces uncooked dried egg noodles